statamic/docs/content/collections/docs/forms.md

     automagic: true
 ```

 Here we'll send two emails for every submission of this form.
 One will go to the celebrity, and one to the agent.
 The first one uses Statamic templates while the other gets an "automagic" email.
-The automagic email will be a simple text email with a lost of all fields and values in the submission.
+The automagic email will be a simple text email with a list of all fields and values in the submission.

 ### Setting the Recipient Dynamically